 - If you have a lens with a zoom feature, you can take advantage of something called lens compression to make objects seem closer together than they are.

-- We are big fans of getting the most out of your digital photo files, and do to that you will need to shoot in RAW.
+- We are big fans of getting the most out of your digital photo files, and to do that you will need to shoot in RAW.
 See our guide to RAW in photography to understand what RAW is, and why you should switch to RAW as soon as you can if your camera supports it.

 - You’re going to need some way of editing your photos.
-See our guide to the best photo editing software, as well our our guide to the best laptops for photo editing.
+See our guide to the best photo editing software, as well as our guide to the best laptops for photo editing.
 We also have a guide to getting the best performance out of Adobe Lightroom, our preferred editing software.

 - If you’re looking for advice on specific tips for different scenarios, we also have you covered.
 See our guide to Northern Lights photography, long exposure photography, fireworks photography,